rice9797/ws4channels/README.md

 # Known Bugs

-After reverting back from buggy merge the latest tag is not working.
+Some users report white lines on top and right side of the video after a buggy merge.
+The latest tag is the attempt to fix this.

 # ws4channels